ibm-datapower/datapower-tutorials/README.md

 Next, it will ask you for a port to set as DataPower config.
 As before, note that the container is running as non-root so you cannot bind to low ports by default, use port `8443` since this is the port that has been exposed in the Deployment and Service files included in this tutorial for that purpose.
 Naturally, you can edit those files and redeploy to use your own values.
 Finally, select `External or no load balancer` and click `Save`.
 Next, click on `Add Server` on the CMC and provide the public address of the DataPower service as made available by OpenShift, since I have a single node cluster and the Service ports are of type `NodePort` the address is the same as my OpenShift node address.
 Under the `Port` section, provide the public port that corresponds to the xml-mgmt interface, as seen in the previous section I chose to use port `5550` in DataPower which was mapped to port `32643` by OpenShift, I therefore enter port `32643` in the `Port` field.
 Finally, provide the `Username` and `Password` and enter `0.0.0.0` for the `Network Interface` and click `Create`.
-The use of INADDR_ANY in the `Network Interface` field is a workaround when deploying in cloud environments since the IP address of the interface may not be the same every time the container comes up.
+The use of INADDR_ANY in the `Network Interface` field is a workaround when joining a gateway behind a NAT device (such as in cloud environments / container orchestrators) since the IP address of the interface may not be the same every time the container comes up.

 \##### EOF #######